irmen/Pyro4/docs/source/api/socketserver.rst

         Called from external event loops: let the server handle events that occur on one of the sockets of this server. eventsockets is a sequence of all the sockets for which an event occurred.

+    .. py:method:: shutdown()

+        Initiate shutdown of a running socket server, and close it.

     .. py:method:: close()

-        Release the connections and close the server.
+        Release resources and close a stopped server.
 It can no longer be used after calling this, until you call initServer again.

     .. py:method:: wakeup()